 to focus on supporting the development of body awareness and coordination (awareness through the body (ATB),movement, yoga, ball skills, structured physical activities)

-Our preschool has been in operation since January 2013 and many capable children have successfully progressed to other schools.
+Our preschool has been in operation since January 2013 and many capable children have successfully progressed to other schools, as well as stayed to participate in our primary and high school ecosystems.